Transportation Art Definitions

 - Preliminary maintenance agreement, including maintenance schedule.

-Qualified Proposal: A preliminary proposal that has been reviewed by the District Transportation Art Coordinator and is complete enough to be reviewed by the individual Caltrans functional units, such as safety, traffic, environmental studies, etc., for compliance and to identify areas of concern.
-The qualified preliminary proposal should have draft copies of the Local Agency Agreement, "Assignment and Transfer of Copyright and Waiver of Moral Rights in Artwork", and the Maintenance Agreement included in the submitted proposal.
+- Qualified Proposal: Step 2 of the review process – A preliminary proposal that has been reviewed by the District Transportation Art Coordinator and is complete enough to be reviewed by the individual Caltrans functional units, such as safety, traffic, environmental studies, etc., as well as HQ, for compliance and to identify areas of concern.
+The qualified preliminary proposal should have draft copies of the Local Agency Agreement, the "Copyright License and Waiver of Moral Rights in Artwork" (CLAW), and the draft Transportation Art Maintenance Agreement (TAMA) included in the submitted proposal.
 The qualified proposal should also include proof of community review.

-Final Proposal: A Qualified Proposal that is complete and has the final signed Local Agency Agreement, final signed "Assignment and Transfer of Copyright and Waiver of Moral Rights in Artwork", and at minimal a draft of the Maintenance Agreement included.
+- Final Proposal: Step 3 of the review process – A Qualified Transportation Art Proposal that is complete and has the final signed Local Agency Agreement, final "Copyright License and Waiver of Moral Rights in Artwork" CLAW signed by the artist, a draft of the Transportation Art Maintenance Agreement (TAMA), and public review, is a Final Transportation Art Proposal, and proceeds to the District Director for review and approval.

-VARA: The Visual Artists Rights Act of 1990, which confers upon authors of works of visual art, several types of attribution and integrity rights, including but not limited to, the right to prevent any intentional distortion, mutilation, or other modifications to his/her visual artwork, and to prevent the destruction of a visual artwork of recognized stature.
+VARA: The Visual Artists Rights Act of 1990, U.S. law which confers upon authors of works of visual art, several types of attribution and integrity rights, including but not limited to, the right to prevent any intentional distortion, mutilation, or other modifications to his/her visual artwork, and to prevent the destruction of a visual artwork of recognized stature.